LorenzoVylders/Data.Vlaanderen.be2/config/README.md

-                                            -- for now binary options lazy/not-lazy are supported -- where lazy means try to go as far as possible ignore possible erroneous cases "version": 3                      -- The toolchain version that is deployed, only adapt in case of toolchain management }
+                                            -- for now binary options lazy/not-lazy are supported -- where lazy means try to go as far as possible ignore possible erroneous cases "version": 3                      -- The toolchain version that is deployed, only adapt in case of toolchain management "autotranslate": false            -- boolean to indicate if automatic translations is switched on and therefore artefacts are generated for all other languages.
+Per default switched off, and then only artefacts are created for which the Thema reporisitory has switched the language on.
+  }
 }
 ```